-The Board of Directors of the Ontario Glass and Metal Association is pleased to announce that nominations are now being received for the 2024 Awards for Excellence.
+The Board of Directors of the Ontario Glass and Metal Association is pleased to announce the winners of the 2024 Awards for Excellence.
 There are two awards, one for Excellence in Architectural Glass & Metal Design and one for Excellence in Architectural Glass & Metal Execution.

 Description of Awards